A Rank-Based Reward between a Principal and a Field of Agents: Application to Energy Savings: Model

-We recall here some results which will be used throughout the paper.
-The first theorem gives the explicit solution of the agent's best response to a population distribution $\mu_k$: \begin{theorem}[\cite{Bayraktar_2019},Proposition 2.1] Given $R\in\cal{R}$ and $\tilde{\mu}_k\in\mathcal{P}(\R)$, let
+\paragraph{Previous results} We present below some results which will be used throughout the paper.
+The first result gives the explicit solution of the agent's best response to a population distribution $\tilde{\mu}_k$: \begin{prop}[Characterization of the best response] Given a bounded total reward function $R_k$ satisfying~\Cref{hypo::reward} and $\tilde{\mu}_k\in\mathcal{P}(\R)$, let

-Then, the optimal terminal distribution $\mu_k^*$ of the player of cluster $k$ has p.d.f.
+Then, the optimal terminal distribution $\mu_k^*$ of a player from cluster $k$ admits a p.d.f. defined as

+and the optimal value is then $V_k(R_k,\tilde{\mu}_k) = 2c_k\sigma_k^2 \ln \gamma_k(\tilde{\mu}_k)\enspace. $ \end{prop} The above result corresponds to \cite[Proposition 2.1]{Bayraktar_2019} and is obtained using the Schrödinger bridge approach, see~\cite{Chen_2015} for connections with optimal transport theory.
+The consumption process $X_k$ under the optimal effort then satisfies the equation